kalvingarcia/urban-archaeology-dashboard/README.md

 Author: Kalvin Garcia

 This project was implemented alongside the Urban Archaeology website.
 The purpose was to provide a form structure to add product data for the website.
-Because I'm the only person using this version, it is in an incomplete state and using relatively inefficient code implemented in Python and KivyMD.
+Because I was the only person using the legacy version, it was in an incomplete state and using relatively inefficient code implemented in Python and KivyMD.

-The goal is to eventually create a dashboard using React Native with more efficient code and more ease-of-use (now that I know how the dahsboard would be used), so that Urban Archaeology can edit the database using the dashboard themselves whenever they need to after the website is complete.
+The goal is to eventually create a dashboard using React and Electron with more efficient code and more ease-of-use (now that I know how the dahsboard would be used), so that Urban Archaeology can edit the database using the dashboard themselves whenever they need to after the website is complete.